mauwii/DevOpsBuildAgent/README.md

   --push .
 ```

 But since Azure-DevOps is not supporting it yet, this is currently no option for me.
+Hope this will arrive soon, since it is looking pretty good after some local testing.

 ## azure-cli in arm64